aiforged/docs/docs/services/extract-and-verify/google-forms-parser.md

 The **Google Forms Parser** service in AIForged extracts text and layout information as **Key-Value Pairs** from a wide range of document types.
 It supports both direct file uploads and processing of documents available via URL (in JSON format).
 This service is ideal for digitizing forms, extracting structured data, and automating workflows that rely on Google form-like layouts.

-{% hint style="info" %}
+!!! info
     This service streamlines the extraction of structured data from scanned forms and digital documents, enabling fast, accurate automation for business processes and analytics.
-{% endhint %}

 ***